- A pesticide used in agriculture, forestry, and industrial sites

-In terms of sales, 2,4-D is on the list of top 10 active ingredients sold in Canada from 2007 to 2013, with greater than one million kilograms of active ingredients sold in the five years combined.
+In terms of sales, 2,4-D is on the list of top 10 active ingredients sold in Canada from 2007 to 2019; in 2019, greater than one million kilograms of active ingredients was sold in Canada.
 Sales vary greatly across provinces.
-In Alberta, there was a decrease in commercial and domestic sales, with an overall reduction of 32.7% from 2008 to 2013 (from 680 tonnes ai to 570 tonnes ai).
-BC saw a 44% increase in sales from 2003 to 2010 (from 20 tonnes ai to 28 tonnes ai).
+In Alberta, there was an increase in commercial and domestic sales, with an overall increase of 4.3 % from 2013 to 2018 (from 641 tonnes ai to 720tonnes ai).
+BC saw a 27% decrease in sales from 2010 to 2015 (from 27 tonnes ai to 20 tonnes ai).
 In 2008, Ontario used 93 tonnes ai of 2,4-D esters and amines in the agricultural sector alone.

 Environmental Exposures Overview

 CAREX Canada estimates that over 2 million people in Canada live in areas where the potential for exposure to 2,4-D is higher than other areas in the country, which amounts to about 6% of the Canadian population.
 Since people residing near agricultural land may have higher pesticide exposures than those who live in non-agricultural areas due to the geographical proximity to areas with high pesticide usage, these estimates focus on community exposure related to agricultural pesticide use.[54,55] In addition, data availability for other routes of exposure (e.g. diet, domestic application) are limited.